 How to Avoid Feeling Buyer’s Remorse

-Buyer’s remorse is one of the charming side-effects of capitalism that we’ve all come to know and love.
-And, unfortunately, house buying is akin to getting something from a store with the worst return policy ever.
+Buyer’s remorse is one of the many charming side-effects of capitalism that we’ve all come to know and love.
+And, unfortunately, getting a house is akin to buying something from a store with the worst return policy ever.
 Unless there are major damages that get uncovered during the appraisal/inspection process, there is usually no way for you to back out of the agreement once it’s been signed.

-So before you sign over your first born to a suspicious man who wants you to turn hay into gold, it’s important that you take steps to feel good about your potential future home.
+So before you sign over your first born child, it’s important that you take steps to ensure your potential future home is really “the one.”
 Below are some strategies to avoid feeling buyer’s remorse before, during, and after your purchase:

 Before the Purchase